riipandi/stackup/readme.md

 - [x] Change license from MIT to Apache 2.0
 - [x] Write the change logs
 - [x] Make each setup script as independent installer
-- [ ] Add automatic installation wizard
+- [x] Add automatic installation wizard
 - [ ] Fix pgAdmin4 installation
 - [ ] Fix vhost proxy snippet
+- [ ] Mail server installation
 - [ ] Add more snippets

 ## License

 Copyright (c) 2018-2019 Aris Ripandi

-Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at: <http://www.apache.org/licenses/LICENSE-2.0>

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.